 Prepare for the iOS 13.3 Release Date

-The iOS 13.3 release date is probably a few weeks away, but some of you might want to start preparing for its arrival.
+With the iOS 13.3 release date getting closer, you might want to start preparing for its arrival.

 iOS 13.3 will probably require a nice chunk of space on your phone's internal storage.
 If you don't have enough, iOS will temporarily remove some downloadable parts of apps installed on your device.
 Occasionally, this still isn't enough and you'll be forced to manually delete files.